yentsun/kojo/README.md

 An event-driven microservice framework.
 Kōjō (工場) means 'factory' in Japanese.

-The idea of this framework emerged after couple of years of using [Seneca], which in turn is a great tool for building microservices but probably wants to be too abstract.
+The idea of this framework emerged after a couple of years of using [Seneca], which in turn is a great tool for building microservices but probably wants to be too abstract.